Improving Adversarial Transferability with Gradient Refining: Methodology

 \section{Methodology}

 Input diversity creates diverse input patterns and the image will be transformed once randomly with a certain probability during each iteration in the process of attacking an image, thus enhancing the transferability.
 But this inspires us a question: \textit {The randomness brought by input diversity does always positive?
-If not, how can we counteract useless randomness?}
+If not, how can we counteract negative randomness?}

 Input diversity method brings random gradients and translation-invariant method magnifies the randomness.
-Though the random gradients reduce the over-fitting and make the adversarial examples more generalized and transferable, there exists random useless information of gradients, which inhibits the generalization and transferability of adversarial examples to some extent.
-The following experiments prove this hypothesis.
+Though the random gradients reduce the over-fitting and make the adversarial examples more generalized and transferable, there exists random negative information of gradients, which inhibits the generalization and transferability of adversarial examples to some extent.

-To reduce the effects of random useless gradients introduced by input diversity, we design a method named Gradient Refining, which can enhance the transferability of adversarial examples efficiently.
-In the process of attacking an image, our method randomly transforms the image with several times during each iteration and calculates their respective gradients, then averages them to get a refined gradient, which preserves the gradients helpful for the transferability and counteracts the useless gradients for the attack.
+To reduce the effects of random negative gradients introduced by input diversity, we design a method named Gradient Refining, which can enhance the transferability of adversarial examples efficiently.
+In the process of attacking an image, our method randomly transforms the image with several times during each iteration and calculates their respective gradients, then averages them to get a refined gradient, which preserves the gradients helpful for the transferability and counteracts the negative gradients for the attack.

 Gradient Refining can be combined with DI, DI-TI or DI-TI-MI, which called R-DI-FGSM, R-DTI-FGSM and R-DTMI-FGSM respectively.
 R-DTI-FGSM method can be formalized as:

 where $n$ denotes the correction times of the gradient.
 With the increase of $n$, the attack ability will be improved, and when $n = 1$, it is DTI-FGSM.